benc-uk/nanomon/readme.md

 ## Architecture

-The architecture is fairly simple consisting of four application components and a database.
+The architecture is a fairly standard design, consisting of four application components and a database.

 ![architecture diagram](./etc/architecture.drawio.png)

 - **API** - API provides the main interface for the frontend and any custom clients.
 It is RESTful and runs over HTTP(S).
 It connects directly to the MongoDB database.
 - **Runner** - Monitor runs are executed from here (see [concepts](#concepts) below).
 It connects directly to the MongoDB database, and reads monitor configuration data, and saves back & stores result data.
 - **Frontend** - The web interface is a SPA (single page application), consisting of a static set of HTML, JS etc which executes from the user's browser.
-It connects directly to the API, and is [developed using Alpine.js](https://alpinejs.dev/)
+It connects directly to the API, and is developed using Alpine.js](https://alpinejs.dev/)
 - **Frontend Host** - The static content host for the frontend app, which contains no business logic.
 This simply serves frontend application files HTML, JS and CSS files over HTTP.
 In addition it exposes a small configuration endpoint.
-- **MongoDB** - Backend data store, this is a vanilla instance of MongoDB v6.
-External services which provide MongoDB compatibility (e.g. Azure Cosmos DB) will also work
+- **MongoDB** - Backend data store, this is a vanilla instance of MongoDB.
+Cloud and hosted services which provide MongoDB compatibility (e.g. Azure Cosmos DB) also work

 ## Concepts